w3f/polkadot-wiki/docs/learn-identity.md

 On Polkadot there are two registrars:

-- Web3 Foundation is registrar #0.
-The W3F registrar service is available on the Kusama at the moment, follow the guide written [here](learn-registrar.md) on how to use it.
-The service will be available on the Polkadot shortly.
+- The Web3 Foundation is registrar #0 and available at https://registrar.web3.foundation/.
 - Chevdor is registrar #1.

 ### Requesting Judgement